Concept by: Marisol Santana

 - Develop their own narrative voices, resulting in an inspired writing flow.

-- Utilize creative writing prompts and techniques to improve, motivate and infuse passion into written assignments.
+- Utilize creative writing prompts and techniques to improve, motivate, and infuse passion for written assignments.

 - Construct a story with structure and vital plot points.